-Grants (gift aid): Grants made up more than 80% of the financial aid distributed by Macalester in 2011-2012.
+Grants (gift aid): Grants make up more than 80% of the financial aid distributed by Macalester.
 The vast majority of these grants and scholarships come from Macalester, primarily funded by gifts from alumni and friends of the college.
 Grants do not need to be repaid.

-Student employment: Students typically have the option to work approximately 9 hours per week on campus and earn about $2000 over the course of their first year.
+Student Employment: Students typically have the option to work approximately 9 hours per week on campus and earn about $3,600 over the course of their first year.
 Unlike other forms of financial aid, students must work to earn their student employment allotment.
 Students who choose not to work on campus cannot have their student employment amount replaced with additional scholarship.

-Student loans: Small loans are usually a component of an international student’s financial aid package.
+Student Loans: Small loans may be a component of an international student’s financial aid package.
 Repayment of the loan does not begin until six months after you cease being a Macalester student, and students may request that the payments be deferred if they go on to graduate school.
 In some cases, students who return to their home country after graduation may request that the loan debt be forgiven.
-Our experience is that most of our international students are able to get jobs upon graduation and pay off the loan without much difficulty since they have 10 years in which to complete payment.
+Our experience is that most of our international students are able to get jobs upon graduation and pay off the loan without undue difficulty since they have 10 years in which to complete payment.

 Getting on our mailing list not only makes it easier for us to provide you with important information about Macalester, it will make it possible for us to notify you if an admissions officer or other member of the Macalester community will be in your area.

 Macalester is one of the most culturally diverse communities you will find at any undergraduate college in the United States.
-In each entering class approximately 12% of the students are international and the student body includes citizens of more than 90 countries.
-Macalester’s American students are often bi-cultural or have spent a significant amount of time living in a country other than the U.S. The academic program also is infused with many opportunities to study other languages, literatures, histories, religions and political systems.
+In each entering class approximately 12% to 15% of the students are international and the student body includes citizens of more than 95 countries.
+Macalester’s US domestic students are often bi-cultural or have spent a significant amount of time living in a country other than the U.S. The academic program also is infused with many opportunities to study other languages, literatures, histories, religions and political systems.

 All first- and second-year students are required to live on campus.
 Students have the option of moving off-campus for junior and/or senior year.